 Pregnant Cat Is Overdue – What Are The Causes?

-For majority of the time, the problem is not really that the pregnant cat is overdue giving birth but that there is a miscalculation of the kitten’s birth date because of the cat’s very variable gestation period as explained above.
-Since multiple matings are required for ovulation, it is difficult to pinpoint which particular mating induced the release of the egg from the ovary, its subsequent fertilization and implantation in the womb.
-If the start date of the gestation period is not accurately known then it follows that the due date can, at best, only be estimated.
+For majority of the time, the problem is not really that the pregnant cat is overdue giving birth.
+Usually, there is a miscalculation of the kitten’s birth date.
+This is because of the cat’s very variable gestation period as explained above.
+Since multiple matings are required for ovulation.
+It is difficult to pinpoint which particular mating induced the release of the egg from the ovary.
+And its subsequent fertilisation and implantation in the womb.
+If the start date of the gestation period is not accurately known.
+It follows that the due date can, at best, only be estimated.

 The fetus is not the only source of cortisol but when a fetus dies inside the womb there could be a drop in the levels of cortisol that may contribute to a delay in the birth process.
 Also, a fetus rotates on the long axis of its body before its head portion reaches the mother’s pelvis to mechanically stimulate uterine contractions.
 A fetus that has died before this rotation and engagement of the pelvis could occur may likewise contribute to delay in the onset of labor.

 Your cat may be unable to give birth naturally